alanng10/class-lang/Docue/Article/Sande/a.md

 # Sande

 Sande is system program lang.
+Sande is system class.
+Sande is System Class.
 This programming language word "Sande" is a node name.

 Sande is park system program lang.